evgomes/supermarket-api/README.md

 Navigate to ```https://localhost:5001/api/categories``` to check if the API is working.
 If you see a HTTPS security error, just add an exception to see the results.

-Navigate to ```https://localhost:5001/swagger``` to check the API documentation.
+Navigate to ```https://localhost:5001/swagger``` to check the API documentation and to test all API endpoints.

 ![API Documentation](https://raw.githubusercontent.com/evgomes/supermarket-api/master/images/swagger.png)

-To test all endpoints, you'll need to use a software such as [Postman](https://www.getpostman.com/).